ipspace/netlab/docs/module/lag.md

 nodes: [ r1, r2 ]

 links:
-- r1:
+- group: lag1
-  r2:
-  lag.id: 1
-  lag.members: 2
+  type: lag
+  members: [ r1-r2, r1-r2 ]
 ```
-Additional parameters such as vlan trunks, OSPF cost, etc. can be applied to such *lag* type links.
+Additional parameters such as vlan trunks, OSPF cost, etc. can be applied to such *lag* type link groups.

-In case additional attributes are required for the member links, the following syntax can also be used
+In case additional attributes are required for the member links, the members can be expanded:
 ```
 links:
-- r1:
+- group: lag1
-  r2:
-  lag:
-   id: 1
+  type: lag
   members:
   - r1:
      ifindex: 49  # Use 100G links 1/1/49 and 1/1/50
     r2:
      ifindex: 49
   - r1:
      ifindex: 50
     r2:
      ifindex: 50
 ```
-Naturally, the links in lag.members can only use nodes associated with the lag link